Upsales General Terms and conditions

 Information security measures

 Access to the data center may only be attained by a limited number of authorized personnel passing through a series of electronic validation systems.
-Throughout the facility video cameras monitor all sections of the building and the surrounding grounds.
-Within this facility all Upsales equipment is kept in secured cabinets.
+Throughout the facility, video cameras monitor all sections of the building and the surrounding grounds.
+Within this facility, all Upsales equipment is kept in secured cabinets.

-Data Processor shall take reasonable measures to prevent Personal Data from being used without authorization.
-These controls shall vary based on the nature of the Processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, IP-blocking and logging of access on several levels.
+|Upsales shall take reasonable measures to prevent personal data from being used without authorization.
+These controls shall vary based on the nature of the processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, IP-blocking and logging of access on several levels.

 |Data Access Control

-Data Processor shall take reasonable measures to provide that Personal Data is accessible and manageable only by properly authorized staff, direct database query access is restricted and application access rights are established and enforced by Data Controller when Upsales Personnel needs application access to fulfill Regular user Support described in the Upsales General Terms and conditions.
+|Upsales shall take reasonable measures to provide that personal data is accessible and manageable only by properly authorized staff, direct database query access is restricted and application access rights are established and enforced by the Customer when Upsales’ personnel needs application access to fulfill Regular User Support described in the Upsales General Terms and Conditions.

-|Back-ups of the databases in the service are taken on a regular basis, are secured, and encrypted to ensure that personal data is protected against accidental destruction or loss when hosted by data processor.
+|Back-ups of the databases in the Service are taken on a regular basis, are secured, and encrypted to ensure that personal data is protected against accidental destruction or loss when hosted by Upsales.
 Back-ups will be stored for a maximum of 6 weeks before destruction.

 |Encryption of data communication (Transmission control)

-Data Processor shall take reasonable measures to ensure that it is possible to check and establish to which entities the transfer of personal data by means of data transmission facilities is envisaged so Service Data cannot be read, copied, modified or removed without authorization during electronic transmission or transport from the Service to the end user.
+|Upsales shall take reasonable measures to ensure that it is possible to check and establish to which entities the transfer of personal data by means of data transmission facilities is envisaged so Service data cannot be read, copied, modified or removed without authorization during electronic transmission or transport from the Service to the end user.

-|After thirty (30) days after the termination of Data Controller´s access to and us of the Service, Data processor shall have the right to delete all Service Data stored or Processed by Data Processor on behalf of Data Controller in accordance with Data Processor´s deletion policies and procedures.
+|After thirty (30) days after the termination of the Customer´s access to and use of the Service, Upsales shall have the right to delete all Service data stored or Processed by Upsales on behalf of the Customer in accordance with Upsales´ deletion policies and procedures.

-|Data from different Data Processor´s subscriber environments is logically segregated on Data Processor’s systems to ensure that Personal Data that is collected for different purposes may be Processed separately.
+|Data from different Upsales’ subscriber environments is logically segregated on Upsales’ systems to ensure that personal data that is collected for different purposes may be processed separately.